Termites v Borers – What's the difference?

 Termites

 The key pest termites in Australia are subterranean termites, which means they spend most of their time underground.
-Many species have their nests underground too, but even those that have their nests in trees are connected to the ground by mud tubes.
+Many species have their nests underground, too, but even those that have their nests in trees are connected to the ground by mud tubes.

 In most cases, termite nests are outside the home, although sometimes they can build their nest under homes.
 It is thought that 80% of all homes in Australia are with 25m of a termite nest.
 With termites able to travel up to 100 m from their nest to a feeding site, your home is likely within the range of a number of termite nests.